-Consider how important is the event for the guests to attend, the possible modes of transport and whether the location will deter the guests from attending the event.
+Consider how important is the event for the guests to attend, the possible modes of transport, and whether the location will deter the guests from attending the event.
 A centrally located venue with better access wins the points over an outskirts venue with better amenities.

 Basic décor, tables, and chairs are part of the basic amenities that most venues provide to the clients.
-Consider the nature of your event and examine if you’d require any audio/visual equipment, free Wi-Fi, or charging stations and enquire whether the venue will accommodate the requirements.
-Handicap accessibility, clean rest rooms, and ample parking space too must be on top of the list of amenities you require.
-When booking a hall, you must be looking for catering too, and in many cases the venue provides on site catering.
+Consider the nature of your event and examine if you’d require any audio/visual equipment, free Wi-Fi, or charging stations, and enquire whether the venue will accommodate the requirements.
+Handicap accessibility, clean restrooms, and ample parking space too must be on top of the list of amenities you require.
+When booking a hall, you must be looking for catering too, and in many cases, the venue provides on-site catering.
 However, ensure that you check with the caterer regarding your requirements, costs, and menu and then make a decision in that regard.

 While the venue may have everything to offer, it isn’t of much good if it does not fit your budget.
-Hence, consider your needs, take estimates from a couple of venues, and go with the ones providing best amenities within your budget.
+Hence, consider your needs, take estimates from a couple of venues, and go with the ones providing the best amenities within your budget.